championswimmer/vuex-persist/README.md

 [![codecov](https://codecov.io/gh/championswimmer/vuex-persist/branch/master/graph/badge.svg)](https://codecov.io/gh/championswimmer/vuex-persist)

 ## Features

+ - 🎗 NEW IN V1.0.0
+    - Support localForage and other Promise based stores
+    - Fix late restore of state for localStorage
  - Automatically save store on mutation.
  - Choose which mutations trigger store save, and which don't, using `filter` function
  - Works perfectly with modules in store